zdv-research/Simurgh_SC21_AD/README.md

 In the first step, the correct kernels have to be prepared and booted.
 Outputs will be generated in the `src` directory of the corresponding benchmark or printed on the standard output.
+You can use `python3 parse.py` provided in benchmark directory in `src` to extract result values.
 For some benchmarks, no running script is provided.
 In this case, the detail section below contains easy to follow steps.

 ### Benchmark details

 Between different measurements, file system caches are cleared.
 In case of independent iterations, file systems are formatted between runs.
 The provided scripts will take care of that.
-If run manually (e.g. for `tar` or `YCSB` measurements), clearing caches can be done by
+If run manually, clearing caches can be done by
 ```
 sync; echo 3 > /proc/sys/vm/drop_caches;
 ```